-On the surface, it often seems that the BAH rates make no sense.
-In fact, they are very carefully researched and based upon facts and formulas.
-There are three main parts to understand: what BAH is designed to cover, how the cost information is collected, and how the collected information is used to make the rates that fulfill the design of the allowance.
+On the surface, BAH rates often seem to make no sense.
+But in fact, they are very carefully researched and based upon facts and formulas.
+There are three main things to understand: what BAH is designed to cover, how the cost information is collected, and how the collected information factors into the rates that fulfill the design of the allowance.

 Rental Housing Costs

 The Department of Defense hires a contractor to survey approximately 400 rental markets each year.
-The contractor is looking for median rents, utilities and rental insurance costs for six different types of properties:
+The contractor is looking for median rents and utilities for six different types of properties:

-In order to verify all of its rental cost data, the survey includes information about actual, available rental units, and also includes input from area real estate professionals, the installation housing office, and the installation leadership.
-Review by the housing referral office and the installation leadership helps to ensure that the data isn’t including unsafe or inappropriate neighborhoods or units.
+In order to verify all of its rental cost data, the survey includes information about actual, available rental units, and also includes input from local real estate professionals, the installation housing office and the installation leadership.
+Review by the housing referral office and the installation leadership helps to ensure that the data doesn't include unsafe or inappropriate neighborhoods or units.

 Once the rental cost information is collected and processed, there are on-site reviews of the information collected to ensure that it is accurate.

-Calculating the BAH RatesOnce they've figured out median rents and average utility costs for each location, then there is the calculation of the BAH rates.
+After they've figured out median rents and average utility costs for each location, BAH rates are calculated.
 There are 39 different BAH rates used for each specific geographic area.
 That's a lot of numbers.

 Once the calculated housing costs are compiled for each of the 39 levels, the amount of BAH is calculated based upon a percentage.
-Historically, BAH was calculated at 80% of the calculated housing costs.
-During the last two decades, the BAH calculation was changed to pay 100% of the calculated housing costs.
-Under current law, BAH percentage rates will fall each year until BAH payments are 95% of calculated housing costs.
+Originally, BAH was paid at 80% of the calculated housing costs; in 2005, that amount was increased, allowing BAH to cover the full housing costs.
+But beginning in 2019, BAH payments were reduced to 95% of calculated housing costs.